cloud-gov/cg-site/_kbarticles/2024-12-10-using-opensearch-dashboards.md

 ![Screenshot of Dashboards interface showing the selection of ]({{ site.baseurl }}/assets/images/content/opensearch-reporting.png)

 > Reports have a non-configurable 10,000 row limit.
 They have no explicit size limit (for example, MB),
-> but extremely large documents could cause report generation to fail with an out of memory error from the V8 JavaScript engine
+> but extremely large documents could cause report generation to fail